veraison/docs/demo/psa/prov-verif-e2e/README.md

 * One need to install `jq` and `curl`.

+* Commands below assume execution in a Bourne-shell.
+Please adjust appropriately in case any other shell is used.

 ## Provisioning pipeline setup

-* Install `cocli tool` using following command
+* Install `cocli` tool using following command

-In a new bourne shell session
+In a new shell session

 ```shell
 go install github.com/veraison/corim/cocli@demo-psa-1.0.0